madbook/reddit-mobile/README.md

     4. Repeat recursively if you need to work on a dependency's dependency
     5. Re-run the build and restart your server (`npm run watch` *will* watch linked files)
+8. Commit hooks - symlink `hooks` into `.git/hooks` (`ln -s -f ../hooks .git/hooks`), which will run some safety checks before committing and pushing code.